Member Achievement Pins

 The Kansas Key Award is one of the highest honors awarded to 4-H members across Kansas.
 As a 4-H award, the applicant needs to highlight 4-H related events, activities and achievements accomplished within the 4-H club, county/district, region or state.
 The Key Award Application is set for by Kansas 4-H.

 At the end of the 4-H year, members must apply to be considered to earn an award.
-The deadline to apply for a 2021-2022 4-H year pin award is October 3, 2022.
-By the end of the business day, youth need to have all required materials submitted to the local Post Rock District Office.
+The deadline to apply for a 2022-2023 4-H year pin award is October 2, 2023 (because October 1 is not a business day).
+By the end of the business day on October 2, youth need to have all required materials submitted to the local Post Rock District Office.

 - Members work toward the requirements of a pin throughout the 4-H year (October 1 – September 30).
 Pin applications ask members to highlight 4-H and project-related events, activities and achievements accomplished within the 4-H club, county/district, region, state, or beyond.
-In-person, hybrid, virtual, and distance learning events and activities are able to be considered as part of the member’s experience.
+4-H members need to engage through in-person, hybrid, virtual, and distance learning opportunities in order to meet the requirements listed on each award application.

 - Submission of an application does not guarantee a member will receive the desired pin award.
 Applications are reviewed by a committee organized by the Post Rock District Team.
 Awards are announced in coordination with each county’s annual achievement ceremony/celebration.